Spatiotemporal Differences of COVID-19 Infection among Healthcare Workers and Patients in China from January to March 2020: Methods

 \subsection{Pearson Correlation Coefficient}

-The Pearson correlation coefficient was calculated to quantitatively measure the spatiotemporal correlation between healthcare worker infections and patient infections, i.e., the difference in space and time between healthcare worker infections and patient infections.
-The Pearson correlation coefficient is a statistic that measures the degree of linear correlation between two random variables.
-It is defined as the quotient of covariance and standard deviation between two random variables.
-The calculation method is shown in equation (2).
+The Pearson correlation coefficient \cite{b30} was calculated to quantitatively measure the spatiotemporal correlation between healthcare worker infections and patient infections, i.e., the difference in space and time between healthcare worker infections and patient infections.
+As shown in Figure 5, the spatial correlation was obtained by $t_3^h$ and $t_3^p$, and the temporal correlation was obtained by $s_3^h$ and $s_3^p$ \cite{b31}.
+The temporal and spatial correlation coefficients of the two series were calculated using Equations (1) and (2), respectively:

-where $Cov(X,Y)$ is the covariance of random variables $X$ and $Y$, $E(X)$ is the mean value of the random variable $X$, $D(X)$ is the variance of the random variable $X$, and $\sqrt{D(X)}$ is the standard deviation of the random variable $X$.
+where $\rm{Cov}(X,Y)$ is the covariance of random variables $X$ and $Y$, $\rm{D}(X)$ is the variance of the random variable $X$, and $\sqrt{\rm{D}(X)}$ is the standard deviation of the random variable $X$.
 The value range of correlation coefficient $r$ is $[-1,1]$.
 When $r$>0, the random variables $X$ and $Y$ are positive correlations, if $r$=1, random variables $X$ and $Y$ are completely positively correlated; when $r$<0, the random variables $X$ and $Y$ are negatively correlated, if $r$=-1, then the random variables $X$ and $Y$ are completely negatively correlated.
 To measure the time correlation between healthcare worker infections and patient infections, $X$ and $Y$, respectively, represent the time series of healthcare worker infections and patient infections in the same study object.
 Similarly, to measure the spatial correlation between healthcare workers and patients, $X$ and $Y$, respectively, represent the number of healthcare worker infections and patient infections in multiple regions at a specific time.
 A strong positive correlation between two random variables is indicative of a relatively small spatiotemporal difference between infections in healthcare workers and patients, and vice versa.